eslama051/eslama051/README.md

 ## 🚀 About Me

 Senior Front-End Developer specializing in **Vue.js & Nuxt.js**.
-Also working with React, Next.js, and a bit of Node + Express.
+Also working with React, Next.js, and a bit of Node + Express, you'll find me playing chess ♟️

 ## 💻 Tech Stack